AhlamKhalid/Classic-Arcade-Game/README.md

 - player can move up, down, left, and right

 - player doesn't get out off canvas

+- user chooses which player to play with

 - collision detection between player and enemies